Welcome to today's edition of the Rush 24-7 podcast.

 Go ask the Democrats who once ran Congress about that, Mr. Tyndall.

-It's specifically seek out Tom Dashall.
+And specifically, seek out Tom Daschell.

-It was after the 2002 midterm elections, and the pubster strolled out and cited me and said they had experts telling them that my audience was not just conservatives, that there were a lot of liberals and moderates and independents that listened to this program, and they were shocked and they were stunned.
+It was after the 2002 midterm elections, and the puffster strolled out and cited me and said they had experts telling them that my audience was not just conservatives, that there were a lot of liberals and moderates and independents that listened to this program, and they were shocked and they were stunned.

-But it's it's to be expected.
+But it's to be expected.

 These people in total denial.